 Here are the most common nursing bra styles:

 Drop open/drop cup: These bras have a clip on each strap that you open and pull down the cup to nurse.
 Look for styles where you can unclip the bra with one hand, as you’ll likely be holding a hungry baby with the other.
 We like the beautiful Signature Lace Cotton-Lined Nursing Bralette from Hanky Panky and the "nu nudes" line of seamless bras from Motherhood Maternity, a seamless clip-down bra that comes in a range of colors, including many skin tones, and sizes: original (for B-D cups), full-busted (D-G cups) and plus-size (1X-3X).

 Crisscross/Crossover/pull-aside: Just pull the bra aside to expose the breast for nursing.
-These work great as sleep bras.
+Super easy and convenient, especially for home use and as sleep bras.
+We love the Foxy by AVYN for its stretchy, supportive fabric and stylish strappy back.

 Lift-up/pull-down: These bralette-style bras can be lifted up or pulled down when nursing.
 They're convenient for nighttime feedings and are comfortable sleep bras.

 Combination pumping & nursing bra: A hands-free pumping bra you can also nurse in is the ultimate sanity saver.
 We love the convenient comfort of the Hands Free Pumping Seamless Nursing bra from Motherhood Maternity and the Sublime Hands-Free Pumping & Nursing Bra from Kindred Bravely.

 Nursing tank: For added support on a postpartum belly, consider a nursing tank, which comes in both crossover and drop-open styles.

 Within all those styles, you’ll find a variety of models: seamless or shaped cups, wireless or underwire, front closure, back closure or slip-on, and lined or unlined, so you can choose the style that best suits your breasts.

 The Best Nursing Bra Brands

 We asked nursing moms for their favorite nursing bra brands, and these top the list.
 We’ve linked to their websites so you can find the right styles, sizes and price range for you.

 featured image: Motherhood Maternity